HSLdevcom/transitdata/README.md

 ## General

-This system will poll updates to Pubtrans database (regarding departures and arrivals) and convert those to [GTFS real-time messages](https://developers.google.com/transit/gtfs-realtime/gtfs-realtime-proto) using a pipeline created with [Apache Pulsar](https://pulsar.incubator.apache.org/).
-The final step will output the messages via MQTT broker.
+This system will read real-time data from various sources (for example, Pubtrans database regarding departures and arrivals) and convert those to [GTFS real-time messages](https://developers.google.com/transit/gtfs-realtime/gtfs-realtime-proto) using a pipeline created with [Apache Pulsar](https://pulsar.incubator.apache.org/).
+The final step will publish the messages to different locations (such as MQTT brokers and blob storage).

 General usage pattern is to build Docker images and then run them with docker-compose.
-Services are separated to subfolders, each containing the source code and the Dockerfile.
+Services are separated to different GitHub repositories, each containing the source code and the Dockerfile.

 [/bin-folder](/bin) contains scripts to launch Docker images for Pulsar and Redis which are requirements for some of the services.